-It's always nice to see pictures of the kids or the whole family out in the Willys, but maybe the photos that are most typical of the history of Willys Universal Jeeping are those of a man posing in front of his Jeep at work or play.
+It's always nice to see pictures of the kids or the whole family out in the Willys, but maybe the photos that are most typical of the history of Willys Universal Jeeping are those of men posing in front of their Jeeps, at work or play.
 (Or at war -- see Jeeps in Vietnam on CJ3B.info.)